 There are purpose made alloy sealed luggage containers either side of the cockpit.
 These are accessible from inside the car.
 There is additional space behind the seats and in the doors.
 Storage is also available behind the access panel under the front section.

 Trips abroad are no problem and neither is the weekly supermarket expedition.

-An Ultima EVO kit is generally ready for shipping within 16 weeks of the order being placed.
+An Ultima supercar self assembly kit is generally ready for shipping within 22 weeks of the order being placed.

-Contact the factory by e-mail or phone to discuss the specification for your kit.
-The factory will then prepare a spreadsheet listing the parts that will be required to assemble your kit.
+Simply email the factory at firstname.lastname@example.org to discuss the specification for your Ultima.
+The factory will then prepare a quotation listing the parts that will be required to assemble your new supercar.

-The factory will e-mail the company bank details and you simply instruct your bank to transfer the outstanding funds to that account.
+The factory will e-mail the company bank details and you simply instruct your bank to transfer the funds to our bank account.